 - The roles of Chairman and Chief Executive are undertaken by the same individual.
-This is outside the principles of A.2.1. of the Corporate Governance Code applicable to smaller companies, which requires that these roles should not be exercised by the same individual.
-However, the Directors consider the present structure and arrangements to be adequate given the size and stage of development of the Company. - There is currently no formal induction for directors joining the Board.
-This is outside the principles of B.4.1. of the Corporate Governance Code, which requires that the Chairman should ensure than new Directors receive a full, formal and tailored induction on joining the Board.
-As set out in page 19, an informal induction is considered sufficient given the size and limited complexity of the Company. - The Nomination Committee is made up of two Non-Executive Directors.
-This is outside the principals of B.2.1. of the Corporate Governance Code, which requires that a majority of members should be independent Non-Executive Directors; see point on independence above.
-The Directors consider the present structure and arrangements to be adequate given the size and stage of development of the Company.
+This is outside of provision 9 of the Corporate Governance Code applicable to smaller companies, which requires that these roles should not be exercised by the same individual.
+However, the Directors consider the present structure and arrangements to be adequate given the size and stage of development of the Company. - Provision 17 states that the board should establish a Nomination Committee of which the majority of members of the committee should be independent non-executive directors.
+The Nomination Committee comprises of one non-executive director who cannot be assessed as independent.
+As set out in page 20, an informal induction is considered sufficient given the size and limited complexity of the Company.
+See point on independence above.